markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 1. Launch Cinebench.

-1. Select Start next to the test you want to run on the top left of the screen.
+1. Select **Start** next to the test you want to run on the top left of the screen.

 1. When the test is completed, record the results.

-1. Wait 15 minutes before re-running.
+1. Wait 15 minutes before rerunning.

 ## Procyon® Office